 - Monday, May 24, 2021 (Victoria Day).

 Scheduling happens on a first-come, first-serve basis, so try to pick a day and time for your piano lesson you can keep throughout the year.
 If a parent needs to change their child’s lesson time mid-year, it will be subject to availability.
 Lesson start times may be weird, since I book five minutes between families.

 There will be no credits or refunds for lessons cancelled by the student.
-In lieu of make-up lessons, there will be three one-hour studio classes throughout the 2019/20 year.
-These studio classes will be scheduled approximately every twelve lessons, and will be held Friday evening.
 If Sue cancels due to illness or family emergency, lessons will be rescheduled.
+If Covid-19 permits, Sue will occasionally offer a Friday game night.

 If a student comes late, their lesson will be shorter; their lesson will still finish at the same time.